microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupMember.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaGroupMember cmdlet gets a member of a group in Microsoft Entra ID.
+the Get-EntraBetaGroupMember cmdlet gets a member of a group in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Get a group member by ID
 ```Powershell